-An old man with rheumy eyes and one hand once told me in’t no sense meddling in the affairs of females.
+An old man with rheumy eyes and one hand once told me, Ain’t no sense meddling in the affairs of females.
 You won’t fix nothing, and you might just get hurt.
-He pointed his stump at me and said ow you think I lost my damn hand?
+He pointed his stump at me and said, How you think I lost my damn hand?

 Besides, I had to figure out which of Yell’s busted-ass ex-boyfriends to challenge first.
 Cal could hurl me over the horizon me like a discus, and I feared Fly Ricky might molest me, turn me out, have me buying him the latest Jordan’s and keeping my toenails pretty.
 But Big Boulder was easily confused by shiny metal and polysyllabic words, so I decided he could get it first.
 I loaded my backpack with essential questing items: cans of warm Vess, hard candy, two real ninja stars, and a wooden kama blade.
 I grabbed my bike and set out.

 A lumbering Cadillac nearly clipped me as I glided passed St. Louis Avenue, the driver's face dopey and apathetic with the latest kush.
 Miss Diamond was at her usual spot by GO!
 GO!
 Inn, raising the hem of a velvet dress, fabric curved like a bat’s wing, neckline low, sweat on her chest, man-made pheromones fuming off her, cheap cigarettes and vodka.
 At Natural Bridge I was flanked by a dangerously obese dude p-pu-put-puttering in a motorized wheelchair.
-His t-shirt didn’t fit, and he had three king-sized stacked right on top of each other.
+His t-shirt didn’t fit, and he had three king-sized potbellies stacked right on top of each other.
 No lie.
-Cop cruisers zipped by like slot cars racing an electric track, officers inside no more than Lego men, blockheads.
-I rode past dead zones and dead zones and dead zones, defunct and buildings like sick men with twisted bones, sunken chests, and smashed-in faces.
+Cop cruisers zipped by like slot cars racing an electric track, the officers inside no more than Lego men, blockheads.
+I rode past dead zones and dead zones and dead zones, defunct storefronts and buildings like sick men with twisted bones, sunken chests, and smashed-in faces.
 Weeds tangled through my spokes, vegetal edges scratching my calves, milk thistle stalks stout as royal scepters, spiny buds of amethyst.
 Honeysuckle exploded through chain-link fences.
 Wild chicory blazed ethereal blue.
 I turned onto Garrison and hit a filthy mess of kids playing freeze tag.

-They romped, wheedled ou’re it and uh-unh! and swatted arms and legs as if a furious cloud of wasps had descended.
+They romped, wheedled You’re it and Nuh-unh! and swatted arms and legs as if a furious cloud of wasps had descended.
 Boys lunged, snatched bolos and berets.
 Girls broke into smooth, zebra-esque strides, hurdled over street cones and stone flowerbeds.
-My stomach was a caldron, absolute jealousy and nostalgia mixing sweet, poisonous fumes rising in my chest.
+My stomach was a caldron, absolute jealousy and nostalgia mixing; sweet, poisonous fumes rising in my chest.
 Me and Yell used to play.
 We swept ankles in hopscotch, aimed for faces in four square.
 I knew she’d rather maim me than lose a thumb war, and yet her voice always had some mysterious power over me, could cleave the dark and drag me back home.

 As I rounded the corner and saw Yell sitting on Big Boulder’s porch, chopping it up with two goons, I found my voice didn’t have the same mysterious power over her.
 I glided to a stop and shouted her name, “Yell!
 Hey, Yell!”
 The goons gas-faced me, and Yell crossed her arms.
 I shouted again, “Danielle!”
-But right then, she couldn’t spare me the comfort of a familiar uck off or eat a sick dick and die.
+But right then, she couldn’t spare me the comfort of a familiar, Fuck off or eat a sick dick and die.
 She seared me with a look and stomped inside the house.

 I stalked after her, passed the snickering goons, ready to unleash my kama blade, sever necks and tendons, cut them down, but the goons were silent and still, ugly as gargoyles.
 They spat no insults, raised no hands.